Business Continuity Plan Checklist & Vulnerability Analysis

 Too many organizations fail to plan for data breaches or cyberattacks.
-But given the increasing frequency of these events, every company should treat them as essential considerations when developing disaster recovery and business continuity plans.
+But given the increasing frequency of these events, every company should treat them as essential considerations when developing disaster recovery and business continuity plan checklists.

 Looking at the fallout from last year's major data breaches, the businesses that fared best were those with comprehensive recovery strategies, allowing them to retrieve lost data while continuing operations.